liuchunlei0430/Matilda/README.md

 The following python packages are required to be installed before running Matilda: h5py, torch, numpy, os, random, pandas, captum.

 ## Preparing intput for Matilda
-### Dataset
+### Example dataset (Stephenson et al.)
-The processed data from 10x Genomics and EMBL-EBI ArrayExpress database can be downloaded from:
+As an example, the processed CITE-seq dataset by Stephenson et al. from 10x Genomics and EMBL-EBI ArrayExpress database can be downloaded from:

 ```
 https://drive.google.com/drive/folders/1uuSIiURzAUtu7r9V2wHwXbs7S_1srGg9?usp=sharing
 ```

 Matilda’s main function takes expression data in .h5 format and cell type labels in .csv format.
-To prepare the input for Matilda: 1) download the datasets 2) modifying dataset paths in data_processing_code/data_processing.Rmd.
+To prepare the example dataset as input for Matilda: 1) download the dataset from the above link and 2) modify dataset paths in data_processing_code/data_processing.Rmd.

 ## Running Matilda
 In terminal, run

 ```
 cd main
-python main_citeseq.py
+python main_matilda.py
 ```

 The output will be saved in ./output folder.